0xadri/notes-js/__html.md

 >
 > });
 >
-> //added for IE8 - you may consider using find() instead
+> // added for IE8 - you may consider using find() instead
 >
 > $('.my-class-name').children().css({
 >